-Please see the consolidated financial statements for the year end December 31, 2023.
+Please see the consolidated financial statements for the year ended December 31, 2024.

-The Company's share of gain of subsidiaries accounted for using the equity method was \$404,836 thousand and \$874,492 thousand for the December 31, 2023 and 2022, respectively.
+The Company's share of gain of subsidiaries accounted for using the equity method was \$419,887 thousand and \$404,836 thousand for the December 31, 2024 and 2023, respectively.

 The Company invested \$1,000 thousand in March 2007, to establish TSC Auto ID, and transferred the assets and liabilities of the Company's Barcode Printer Business Division, with a book value of \$150,000 thousand, to it on August 1, 2007.
 Additionally, TSC Auto ID had issued new shares for cash capital increase several times since establishment, which led to the changes of the shares held by the Company due to the failure of the Company subscribing the new shares according to its original shareholding ratio each time.
 As such, the total equity held by the Company arising from the investment varied, which was recognized as equity transactions accordingly.
 Moreover, there had been employees successively exercising their stock rights to purchase the issued new shares of TSC Auto ID.
-In summary, as of December 31, 2023 and 2022, the shareholding ratio of the Company in TSC Auto ID was 36.05% and 36.35%.
+In summary, as of December 31, 2024 and 2023, the shareholding ratio of the Company in TSC Auto ID was 35.87% and 36.05%.

-As of December 31, 2023 and 2022, the Company had a shareholding ratio of 25.22% in TSCH, 36.96% in Ever Energetic and Ever Winner.
+As of December 31, 2024 and 2023, the Company had a shareholding ratio of 25.22% in TSCH, 36.96% in Ever Energetic and 37.82% in Ever Winner.
 In summary, the comprehensive shareholding ratio of the Company in TSCH was 100%.